 “Mike Dolan is a teacher who for years has been known for his commitment to students and to the school.
 In the classroom, he has both encouraged students to discover their artistic vision and done tireless work to help them realize their vision.
 He has directed plays, starred in and advised student films and orchestrated and recorded all kinds of events on campus.
 During COVID lockdowns in 2020, he made great use of his technological skill and creative vision to give students the chance to be together, even when they were apart.
 And for years, he has been the sole sponsor of two of the year's most popular events, the Upper School play and the Upper School Film Festival.

 Both have required many hours of dedicated work outside of the school day.
 Dolan is also known as an advocate for many, many different kinds of students.
 As much as he has helped students learn how to act on the stage, he has also supported all manner of sports teams, including captaining the faculty “practice squad” for varsity Girls’ Basketball.
 For years, he went with students to spend a week of his spring break at our sister school in Haiti, St. Etienne.
-He has also been among the most active adults in our community in creating a school that is more appreciative of diverse, equitable and inclusive.
+He has also been among the most active adults in our community in creating a school that is more appreciative of diversity, equity and inclusiveness.
 As one of his colleagues has said, “his wide-ranging mind, his willingness to see the possibility in every kid and his ability to draw the best out of them is awesome.”

 The Mary Crawford Wolff ’58 Endowed Teaching Chair in English